 Our veterans pilot program is our newest program lasting 4 - 6 weeks.
 Each week, classes will consist of a short briefing followed by interactions with our horses.
 Classes consist of each veteran being partnered with a horse.
 Classes will begin by focusing on equine care, groundwork, horsemanship skills, and bonding/trusting their horse and team members, leading up to the possibility of mounting the horses.
 Morning, afternoon, and evening classes are available.

 1. Nominate a veteran or service member to participate in our program

 2. Volunteer for a program

 We would love your help with our veteran or other programs at HRET!
 Please contact us at firstname.lastname@example.org to sign up.
 Volunteering is also very rewarding and therapeutic!

 3. Financially sponsor

 Help us keep this program at no cost to the veterans we serve!

 4. Spread the word!

-Physical, emotional, cognitive, and social benefits also occur during veteran’s equine programs.
+Physical, emotional, cognitive, and social benefits occur during veteran’s equine programs.
 It can be beneficial for veterans with physical or mental ailments such as TBI, chronic pain, or PTSD.
 Experiences with horses help to enhance memory, physical strength and movement, problem solving, and emotional aspects of veteran’s lives.
-For example, one research study found that participants who completed 12 class sessions had increases scores in 6 of 8 health domains, those who complete 24 sessions had increased scored in 7 of 8 health domains, and that participants had fewer depression symptoms over time (Lanning & Krenek, 2013).
+For example, one research study found that participants who completed 12 class sessions had increased scores in 6 of 8 health domains, those who completed 24 sessions had increased scores in 7 of 8 health domains, and that participants had fewer depression symptoms over time (Lanning & Krenek, 2013).
 These health domains included physical and emotional aspects and participants stated they felt increased sociability, decreased isolation, increased sense of hope, and increased need to serve others.